Undisclosed64/Undisclosed64/README.md

 * ⚡  You can contact me at [taheraalam532@gmail.com](mailto:taheraalam532@gmail.com)

-* ⚡ I build things with HTML,CSS,JS and MERN.
+* ⚡ I use React, Javascript, NodeJS and MongoDB as my primary tech stack.

 * ⚡ I'm open to collaborating on Front end, backend or full stack projects.

 * ⚡  I create content around web development on https://www.lambdatest.com/ and twitter.

 * ⚡  At this time, I am strengthening my Data structures and algorithms.
-Next I want to dive deep into TypeScipt and Next.js.

 * ⚡  I love books, mountains and stars.